 - 1. Claiming and Documentation.
 Contractor shall receive reimbursement for its actual expenses by submitting a Contractor Reimbursement Request as often as monthly or at least quarterly.
-All costs shall be supported by accounting documentation according to the state, federal, and local funding outlined in this agreement.
+All costs shall be supported by appropriate accounting documentation.
 The documentation shall establish that County is charged only a fair and equitable portion of any indirect or shared costs attributable to services performed under this Agreement. - 2.
 Transfer of Program Funds/Budget Adjustments.
 The County of Sonoma Department of Health Services Director, or designee, is authorized to approve and execute the transfer of funds between cost categories set forth in Exhibit B-2 (Budget) so long as such changes do not result in a significant change to the program design.
 County's written approval is required prior to the transfer of any program funds between cost categories set forth in the Exhibit B-2 (Budget). - 3.
 No Supplantation.
 Contractor must not claim reimbursement under this Agreement for expenditures reimbursed or financed by any other private or federal, state, or local government source.
 No supplantation of program financing by Contractor is contemplated or allowed. - 4.
 Procurement.
 No procurement is authorized which is not specifically identified and approved herein.
 No equipment or capital projects are to be financed with this grant.